marie-jakob/mesdt/notes.md

 + simulate() method
 + emmeans method
 + input checks fit_mesdt()
 + change mu / lambda to c / d' -> or just use "sensitivity" and "response bias"  -> discriminability
 + different distributions: gumbel-min link function (gumbel max?)
   + -> adapt to do the correct link stuff (reverse-coding response variable or something
   + -> see DeCarlo 1998 paper
++ skip tests if packages not installed